 Typically, people with OSA are prescribed a CPAP machine which introduces a constant stream of pressurized air to hold the airway open, allowing for normal breathing to occur.
 Typically, this leads to more daytime energy, a reduced risk for comorbidities such as hypertension or Alzheimer’s disease, and, for most, snoring that is drastically reduced or even stopped entirely.

-If, however, you’ve been diagnosed with OSA, anti-snoring products are not enough to treat your sleep apnea and you will require a CPAP machine, oral appliance for sleep apnea, or one of the other suitable alternatives for treating OSA.
+If you’ve been diagnosed with OSA, anti-snoring products will not be enough to treat your sleep apnea, and you will require a CPAP machine, oral appliance for sleep apnea, or one of the other suitable alternatives for treating OSA.

 If you’re a heavy snorer and you haven’t been tested for Obstructive Sleep Apnea, a home sleep test is an effective and affordable way to find out if you have OSA from the comfort of your own home.

 Alternatives to CPAP for Snoring

 CPAP machines are the preferred treatment for OSA-induced snoring.
 However, CPAP therapy might not fit the bill for everyone due to discomfort or feelings of claustrophobia.
 Fortunately, there are a few alternatives if a CPAP machine does not seem to be the ideal solution for you.
 These include but are not limited to: